dit/dit/docs/measures/shannon.rst

    In [3]: dit.shannon.entropy(d)
    Out[3]: 0.0

-So is we know that the outcome from our distribution will always be `H`, we have to ask zero questions to figure that out.
+So since we know that the outcome from our distribution will always be `H`, we have to ask zero questions to figure that out.
 If however we have a fair coin:

 .. ipython::